 Always run a history report to find out major title problems.
 But keep in mind that even issues can be missed by a history report.
-We strongly recommend also to do a pre-sale inspection on cars that you are looking to purchase.
+We strongly recommend also doing a pre-sale inspection of cars that you are looking to purchase.

-And even if they don't normally, if you state that you are going to buy the car but want to see the history report first.
+And even if they don't normally, if you state that you will buy the car but want to see the history report first.
 The same goes for private party owners as well.
 The only concern is if the seller is honest or not.
-A history report provided by someone else can be easily faked or items can be erased from the downloaded report.
+A history report provided by someone else can be easily faked, or items can be erased from the downloaded report.

-That's a very good question.
-The information provided on a car vehicle history report can vary depending on the report provider.
+That's an excellent question.
+The information provided on a car vehicle history report can vary depending on the provider.

 All the VIN providers will show you at a minimum this data:

-This is some of the most basic data that is pulled from NMVTIS Data (National Motor Vehicle Title Information System) - Official Government Source.
+This is some of the most basic data pulled from NMVTIS Data (National Motor Vehicle Title Information System) - Official Government Source.

-All the Top 3 History Providers we listed above, including CarFax and AutoCheck pull data from NMVTIS Government Database.
-From our experience, AutoCheck is a good at showing the damage announcements related to cars sold at auto auctions.
+All vehicle history providers listed above, including CarFax and AutoCheck, pull data from the NMVTIS Government Database.
+From our experience, AutoCheck is good at showing the damage announcements related to cars sold at auto auctions.

 CarFax does better with showing maintenance history.
 Keep in mind that even the car history report can miss important problems with the car.
 Especially frame and auction announced damages.